Yankees fans came to the Bronx on Monday night to see the team’s two new marquee additions, Anthony Rizzo and Joey Gallo.

 Rizzo went 0-for-2 and was hit by a pitch after going 5-for-9 in his first three games as a Yankee.
 Gallo went 1-for-12 in his first three games, but the Yankees won all three in Miami and were riding high after having won five of their last six.

 The Yankees finished with three hits against four Orioles pitchers.
-They received seven walks and the HBP but went 0-for-11 with runners in scoring position.
+They received seven walks and the one HBP but went 0-for-10 with runners in scoring position.

 The biggest excitement for the home fans came during an eighth-inning cat delay.

-A gray tiger-striped feline made its way onto the field during an Aaron Judge at-bat and kept the crowd enthralled as it eluded purr-suers from the grounds crew for nearly four minutes.
+A gray-striped feline made its way onto the field during an Aaron Judge at-bat and kept the crowd enthralled as it eluded purr-suers from the grounds crew for a few minutes.

-The cat, which emerged from an area in foul territory between the third-base dugout and the leftfield line, ran to the outfield and scurried from leftfield to left-center and back again.
-The cat’s attempts to scale the low scoreboard and bullpen fence were unsuccessful but highly entertaining to the fans, who chanted "MVP" at the feisty furball and clearly were rooting for the cat as it was surrounded but escaped again.
+The cat ran along the outfield wall from leftfield to left-center and back again.
+The cat’s attempts to scale the bullpen fence were unsuccessful but highly entertaining to the fans, who clearly were rooting for the cat as it was surrounded by security personnel but escaped again.

-Finally, the cat was coaxed into an open door near the stands down the leftfield line and the game continued.
+Finally, the furball was coaxed into an open door near the stands down the leftfield line and the game continued.

 Yankees fans probably expected the balls to fly out of the yard during the game the way they did in batting practice, when Rizzo, Gallo and Judge were in the same grouping.
 Early-arriving patrons were treated to a power show preview.